Please contact Kathleen Geist, PT, DPT, COMT, FAAOMPT for program application.

 What is the resident’s schedule?

 The resident’s work schedule includes 40-45 hours of clinical practice every week.
 The required didactic courses are offered monthly on the Emory University campus.
-In addition, all residents are required to meet on the Emory campus on the first Wednesday evening of each month for participation in the journal review.
+In addition, all residents are required to meet virtually for participation in the journal review.
 The resident has ten days off per year to allow for travel to annual conferences or paid time off.
-From May to August, each resident will spend three hours a week as a teaching assistant in the Musculoskeletal Complex
+From May to August, each resident will spend three hours a week as a teaching assistant in the Musculoskeletal Complex.
+Residents are involved in one clinical rotation per resident within a community outpatient PT practice.

 How many residents are accepted into the program?